MBWest/Note-Taking/Unix/Commands/passwd.md

 ## Examples

 - **passwd** - Prompts the user to enter a new password.
-This will change the current password
+This will change the current users password
+- **sudo passwd sally** - Promts the user to enter a new Password.
+This will change sally's passwod

 ## Files